Welcome to Jack Endino's Recording and Mastering Studio Search Engine.

 Here's the philosophy/rationale: As a freelance producer/engineer since 1986, I travel quite a bit.
 Sometimes, when offered a recording gig in another city, I am asked "What studio would you like to use?"
 To which I often reply, "....er..." because I've never been there before.
 I'd call and try to get word-of-mouth recommendations from various contacts, but in the back of my mind I always knew that there were probably loads of other studios in that area but I had NO WAY TO FIND OUT ABOUT 'EM.
 Yeah, I suppose I could have gotten a yellow-pages for that city (easier now with the web) and called every studio listed and played twenty-questions, assuming I could even get anyone on the phone, but there should be an easier way.

-Studios advertise locally in printed publications, and they print brochures which they will send on request, and some have websites, but there exists no way to easily find, organize and compare all this info.
-(And our local music zine, the Rocket, folded a few years ago, so there will be no more "annual recording studio issues!")
-The online web search engines (Yahoo!, etc.) are not much use.
+Studios advertise locally in printed publications, and some print brochures which they will send on request, and most have websites, but there exists no way to easily find, organize and compare all this info.
 There had to be something better, and I figured I could start right here in my own area and do something about it.
 Not being a studio owner myself, but having worked in a zillion studios in ten countries by now, I figured I was as qualified as anyone to do this; at least I know the difference between an NS-10 and an NS-10M.

 Personally, I need recording studios to exist so I can continue to have a freelance engineering/producing career.
 To exist, they need business.
 To get business, people need to be able to find them.
 What is really useful is new business from outside the area.
 When I find out what people are paying for in other cities, I think, "Heck, they should come here and record."
 Now maybe they will.